-Since the objective function of DASVDD has a reconstruction error term, the all-zero weights solution do not reduce the value of the objective function to the minimum possible error value, i.e. zero; therefore, no hyper-sphere collapse happens.
-Obviously, $\gamma$ should not be set to a very high value to ensure effective contribution of the reconstruction error term, hence avoiding the all-zero weights and zero hyper-sphere center solution.
+Since the objective function of DASVDD has a reconstruction error term, the all-zero weights solution does not reduce the value of the objective function to the minimum possible error value, i.e. zero; therefore, no hypersphere collapse happens.
+Obviously, $\gamma$ should not be set to a very high value to ensure the effective contribution of the reconstruction error term, hence avoiding the all-zero weights and zero hypersphere center solution.
 A simple heuristic approach for choosing an appropriate $\gamma$ value is presented in Section \ref{gamma}.
-Note that unlike the DSVDD algorithm, the proposed model treats the center of the hyper-sphere $c$ as a trainable parameter that can be trained during training.
+Note that, unlike the DSVDD algorithm, the proposed model treats the center of the hypersphere $c$ as a trainable parameter that can be trained during training.

-By mapping the data into a lower-dimensional representation and close to the center $c$, the network learns to extract the common factors of variation from normal data.
-Since anomalies have intrinsic differences from the normal data, we expect our network to be unable to reconstruct them correctly and/or map them close to the hyper-sphere center.
+By mapping the data into a lower-dimensional representation close to the center $c$, the network learns to extract the common factors of variation from normal data.
+Since anomalies have intrinsic differences, we expect our network to be unable to reconstruct them correctly and/or map them further from the hypersphere center.